This post may contain affiliate links. You can view our affiliate disclosure here.

 You can also select whichever data point you’re interested in and view your session and shot data on the left side of the interface.

-The Succeed software upgrade introduces a whole new set of features, namely course play.
+The Refine software upgrade introduces a whole new set of features, namely course play.
 There are five courses, multiplayer with up to six players, three driving ranges, a short game training mode, challenges, and an on-course practice mode.

 E6 CONNECT is top-tier golf simulation software known for its quality and diverse range of features.
 With the EYE XO, you can purchase the full PC version and get: